apache/tvm-rfcs/rfcs/0050-roadmaps.md

   high-quality contents within the roadmap, community roadmap guidelines will be created and upstreamed.
-- **Organization of the roadmap**: Since the proposed roadmaps would live directly in `apache/tvm` via Github Projects, roadmap items would be created directly in `apache/tvm` as Github issues.
-Currently, Github issue usage is very limited in `apache/tvm` in order to ensure easier triage and timely closure of issues.
-Having the TVM roadmaps live in `apache/tvm` would increase the overall count of Github issues in the repository, but the roadmap items could be labeled with a `tvm:roadmap` tag so that they can be properly triaged and filtered.
+- **Organization of the roadmap**: Since the proposed roadmaps would live directly in `apache/tvm` via GitHub Projects, roadmap items would be created directly in `apache/tvm` as GitHub issues.
+Currently, GitHub issue usage is very limited in `apache/tvm` in order to ensure easier triage and timely closure of issues.
+Having the TVM roadmaps live in `apache/tvm` would increase the overall count of GitHub issues in the repository, but the roadmap items could be labeled with a `tvm:roadmap` tag so that they can be properly triaged and filtered.

 ## Rationale & Alternatives